ProtoTest/ProtoTest.Golem/README.md

 The Golem repository contains several modules that can be used to test desktop or mobile browsers (Golem.WebDriver), Android and iOS applications (Golem.Appium), Windows applications (Golem.White), or HTTP requests and web services (Golem.Rest).

+As Golem is built on top of MbUnit, all advanced MbUnit attributes are supported including data driven testing, parallel test execution, and test filtering via meta-data.

 Golem is available via NuGet : https://www.nuget.org/packages/ProtoTest.Golem/

 For all documentation, visit the [Golem Wiki](https://github.com/ProtoTest/ProtoTest.Golem/wiki).